Illegal Stills: Tour

 The Stephen Stills 1976 Tour was a concert tour by American musician Stephen Stills, it was his first tour after Neil Young pulled out of The Stills-Young Band tour.
 This was a smaller tour in which Stills generally played acoustic for the first half, then only played as a three piece, with drums and bass for the electric/piano set.
 Some dates Stills played acoustic for the whole show including The Palladium date.
 A European tour in June 1976 was cancelled at short notice due to Stills reuniting with Neil Young.
-Stills was due to play Ninean Stadium, Cardiff, Wales to 40,000 fans on 5 June but pulled out at the last minute.
+Stills was due to play Ninian Stadium, Cardiff, Wales to 40,000 fans on 5 June but pulled out at the last minute.
 Bob Marley replaced him.